Snow removal and snow emergency information

-Adopt a fire hydrant: Keep it clear of snow
+Adopt a fire hydrant and keep it clear of snow

-Do a good deed for your community– clear snow away from fire hydrants.
-This provides quick access for firefighters and water maintenance workers in case of an emergency.
+Do a good deed for your community – clear snow away from the fire hydrants near your property.
+This provides quick access for firefighters and water maintenance and makes it easier to respond efficiently in case of an emergency.

 Who is responsible for snow removal?